To the contributors

 forum and biblos

-The contributions to forum contain critical discussions, analysis, book review articles, and other relevant texts.
+The contributions to forum contain essays, critical discussions, analysis, book review articles, and other relevant texts.
 These texts are not peer reviewed.
 They should be of the same general quality as in academia, but may vary in terms of genre.
 In forum articles, the authors should seek to avoid specialist and technical language and aim for a broader audience.

 The biblos section consists of book reviews.
 They should normally not exceed 6.000 characters (including space) and should contain critical assessments of the book in question.